 Creating an effective therapy is where it gets more complicated.
 Each patient comes into the office with their own symptoms and story as to how the condition began.
 After an examination of acupuncture points, trigger points, and observing the toungue an effective treatment is created.
 This includes choosing the right acupuncture points, the most powerful combination of acupuncture points, and also how your acupuncturist stimulates the acupuncture points.

 For a treatment to be effective, the correct acupuncture points must be chosen.
 Location of the acupuncture point is important as well.
-For example, when treating migraine headaches, I prefer to use acupuncture points that are not on the head, but rather on the shoulders, arms, and legs.
+For example, when using acupuncture for treating migraine headaches, I prefer to use acupuncture points that are not on the head, but rather on the shoulders, arms, and legs.
 The points on the head may be too sensitive for treatment at first with a migraine.
 We look for trigger points on the shoulders and active acupuncture points on the effected meridian.
 But for a back spasm in the lower back, I would use more acupuncture points close to the issue.

 Acupuncture Technique is in the Hands